-Origin of the Topological Transformation.
-To put our results in context, we looked at the literature for other examples of MOF transformations by metal exchange reactions.
+To put our results in context, we looked into the literature for other examples of MOF transformations by metal exchange reactions.
 Zhang and co-workers recently reported the transformation of HKUST into MIL-100.
-In this case, the poor stability of HKUST in the reaction medium induces the decomposition and redissolution of the crystals by hydrolysis in the presence of Fe3+, which is concomitant with the growth of nanoparticles of MIL-100(Fe).34 In our case, the MOF transformation proceeds by crystal-to-crystal transformation from a chemically stable precursor.24 The epitaxial growth of MOFs first reported by Kitagawa and co-workers35 involves exposure to metal solutions of MOF crystals with surfaces that are end-capped by linkers capable of coordinating the incoming metal.
-As a result, the outer surface of the crystal seeds the growth of an isostructural shell that is hybridized with the original core into a single mixed-metal crystal, provided there is an excellent match between both lattices.
-In our case, the crystals of MUV-10(Ca) (the; cubic, $Pm\overline{3}$, a =15.8362(8) Å) act as a templating scaffold and direct a topological transformation into MUV-101 (mtn; cubic, Fd3m, a = 73.5784(8) Å).
-In comparison to epitaxial growth, this process is driven by the generation of a new 6-c SBU, resulting in the formation of a new topology compatible with the structural information encoded in newly formed metal cluster and the 3-c organic linker common to both frameworks.
+In this case, the poor stability of HKUST in the reaction medium induces the decomposition and redissolution of the crystals by hydrolysis in presence of Fe3+, that is concomitant to the growth of nanoparticles of MIL-100(Fe).34 In our case, the MOF transformation proceeds by crystal-to-crystal transformation from a chemically stable precursor.24 The epitaxial growth of MOFs first reported by Kitagawa and coworkers,35 involves the exposure to metal solutions of MOF crystals with surfaces that are end-capped by linkers capable to coordinate the incoming metal.
+As result, the outer surface of the crystal seeds the growth of an isostructural shell that is hybridized with the original core into a single mixed-metal crystal provided there is an excellent match between both lattices.
+In our case, the crystals of MUV-10(Ca) (the; cubic, Pm-3, a = 15.8362(8) Å) act as a templating scaffold and directs a topological transformation into MUV-101 (mtn; cubic, Fd-3m, a = 73.5784(8) Å).
+Compared to epitaxial growth, this process is driven by the generation of a new 6-c SBU resulting in the formation of a new topology compatible with the structural information encoded in newly formed metal cluster and the 3-c organic linker common to both frameworks.

-Intrigued by the differences with other MOF-to-MOF transformations available, we decided to rationalize the origin of this phenomenon by analyzing the surface terminations in MUV-10 crystals and studying the thermodynamics of the transformation of the SBU.
-We calculated the energies of (111), (001), and (110) surfaces representative of a cubic system with atomistic simulation techniques and used them to predict the equilibrium shape of the crystal through the Wulff construction method (see section \$5 in the Supporting Information for computational methods).36 As shown in Figure 5b, our results predict the formation of truncated octahedral crystals with preferential formation of (111) facets and small contributions from (001), with the latter being responsible for truncation of the octahedral symmetry.
-The expression of (001) facets is not visible from SEM pictures, which show MUV-10 crystals with regular octahedral morphologies (Figure 5a).
-This deviation from our model is possibly due to the effect of the solvent or the modulator (acetic acid) over the crystallization of the MOF, which was not considered in our calculations and might disfavor the stabilization of (001) surfaces.
+Intrigued by the differences with other MOF-to-MOF transformations available we decided to rationalize the origin of this phenomenon by analysing the surface terminations in MUV-10 crystals and studying the thermodynamics of the transformation of the SBU.
+We calculated the energies of (111), (001), and (110) surfaces representative of a cubic system with atomistic simulation techniques and used them to predict the equilibrium shape of the crystal through the Wulff construction method (see Supporting Section S5 for computational methods).36 As shown in Figure 5b, our results predict the formation of truncated octahedral crystals with preferential formation of (111) facets and small contributions from (001), with the last being responsible for truncation of the octahedral symmetry.
+The expression of (001) facets is not visible from SEM pictures, that show MUV-10 crystals with regular octahedral morphologies (Figure 5a).
+This deviation from our model is possibly due to the effect of the solvent or the modulator (acetic acid) over the crystallization of the MOF, which was not considered in our calculations and might disfavour the stabilization of (001) surfaces.
 Accordingly, metal exchange reactions in MUV-10 shall be dominated by the terminations of the dominant (111) surfaces.
-Cleavage of the crystal along this direction by using the GDIS package37 reveals the coexistence of exposed metal (ligand free) and ligand-capped terminations compatible with the ligand or metal-exchange reactions required for a structural transformation (Figure 5c,d).
-Similar terminations have been reported for other cubic MOFs such as UiO and HKUST.
-38,39 To confirm this point, we performed additional metal exchange experiments with single crystals that reveal more clearly the nucleation of small seeds of MUV-101(Co) in the (111) facets of the octahedra (section \$4.12 in the Supporting Information).
+Cleavage of the crystal along this direction by using the GDIS package37 reveals the coexistence of metal exposing (ligand free) and ligand capped terminations compatible with the ligand or metal-exchange reactions required for structural transformation (Figure 5c, d).
+Similar terminations have been reported for other cubic MOFs as UiO or HKUST.^{38,39} To confirm this point we performed additional metal exchange experiments with single crystals that reveal more clearly the nucleation of small seeds of MUV-101(Co) in the (111) facets of the octahedra (Supporting Section S4.12).